KeithSloan/FreeCAD_Python_GDML/README.md

 if yes converts to Tessellated Solid with 3 or 4 vertex as appropriate.
 If not creates a mesh and then a Tessellated solid with 3 vertex.

+## Preferences
+There is now an option to toggle Printverbose flag to reduce printing to the python console.

 ## Future Development Road Map

   * Icons for workbench designed